cardano-foundation/developer-portal/docs/operate-a-stake-pool/guild-ops-suite.md

 ## Guild Operators Suite

 The Guild-Operators suite is a collection of tools and scripts for easy setup, management, and monitoring of Cardano stake pool(s), alongwith token/keys management.
 It's the result of a community collaboration effort between long-time active community members to simplify frequent tasks required to be performed by operators.
-Since detailed documentation for the suite is hosted [here][guild-website] , we will try to provide a quick run-through of tools involved and a high-level overview of stes to get you going.
+Since detailed documentation for the suite is hosted [here][guild-website] , we will try to provide a quick run-through of tools involved and a high-level overview of steps to get you going.

 ### Tools